 The Cavalier King Charles Spaniel is known as the “lap dog” of the spaniel world.
 They are less active than other spaniels and more suitable as family dogs.
 They are very friendly and enjoy being around their family.
 They are highly affectionate and playful.
 They get along with both children and other animals, making them ideal for family homes.

-This breed is fairly adaptable with their exercise needs.
-They can be quite active when asked, but equally prefer to lay on the couch.
+This breed is fairly adaptable regarding their exercise needs.
+They can be quite active when asked but equally prefer to lie on the couch.
 They enjoy chasing things, including moving cars.
 For this reason, they should always be kept on a leash or in a fenced-in area.

 These dogs are quite healthy.
 They are prone to mitral valve disease, which can cause heart failure in some cases.
 It is the leading cause of death in this breed.
-Some other serious genetic problems are also possible, but these are rarer.
+Other serious genetic problems are also possible, but these are rarer.

 8. Bullmastiff